Disclaimers are in Part 1

 And it had all started with a simple question about the story the woman was working on.

-Considering the intrepid warrior kept up a constant stream of comment throughout the session, Isabelle held on to her temper remarkably well.
+Considering the intrepid warrior kept up a constant stream of comment throughout the session, Isabelle held on to her temper for a remarkably long time.

 However, by the end of it she found herself facing a rather shattering prospect.
-With things getting just slightly out of hand between Xena and herself, Gail unsuccessfully trying to calm the seething young woman, Isabelle eventually found herself in a straightjacket without quite recalling how she had ended up there.
+With things getting just slightly out of hand between Xena and herself, Gail Branigan unsuccessfully trying to calm the seething young woman, and a sudden slap that landed on entirely the wrong cheek, Isabelle eventually found herself in a straightjacket without quite recalling how she had ended up there.
 Xena, giving her a hunted, mortified look and mumbling something about having caused enough trouble for today, had faded into thin air, after watching a doctor plunge an enormous syringe into the writer's arm with rather more pallor in her face than one would expect from a former warlord.

-Thus Isabelle found herself on her own, and as the tranquilizer kicked in, her last thoughts were centered on the possible ways to make a ghost utterly miserable.
+Thus abandoned, Isabelle's last thoughts as the tranquilizer kicked in were centered on the possible ways to make a ghost utterly miserable.